AngeloGith/SeqMerger/README.md

 # Description

 This Perl script serves as a powerful tool for bioinformatics specialists working with genomic sequence data.
-It is designed to concatenate sequences from multiple FASTA files while maintaining a record of the positions of each sequence from individual files.
+An easy to use perl script "BioSeqMerger" is designed to concatenate sequences from multiple aligned FASTA files.

 # Key functionalities include: